Britney Spears: 2003–2005: In the Zone and first two marriages

 In August 2003, Spears opened the MTV Video Music Awards with Christina Aguilera, performing "Like a Virgin".
-Halfway through they were joined by Madonna, with whom they both kissed.
+Halfway through, they were joined by Madonna, whom they both kissed.
 The incident was highly publicized.
-In 2008, MTV listed the performance as the number-one opening moment in the history of MTV Video Music Awards, while Blender magazine cited it as one of the twenty-five sexiest music moments on television history.
+In 2008, MTV listed the performance as the number-one opening moment in the history of the MTV Video Music Awards, while Blender cited it as one of the 25 sexiest music moments in television history.

 Spears released her fourth studio album, In the Zone, in November 2003.
 She assumed more creative control by writing and co-producing most of the material.
-Vibe called it "A supremely confident dance record that also illustrates Spears's development as a songwriter."

-NPR listed the album as one of "The 50 Most Important Recording of the Decade", adding that "the decade's history of impeccably crafted pop is written on her body of work."
-In the Zone sold over 609,000 copies in the United States during its first week of availability in the United States, debuting at the top of the charts, making Spears the first female artist in the SoundScan era to have her first four studio albums to debut at number one.
-It also debuted at the top of the charts in France and the top ten in Belgium, Denmark, Sweden, and the Netherlands.
+Vibe called it "a supremely confident dance record that also illustrates Spears' development as a songwriter".
+NPR named it one of the most important recordings of the decade, writing that "the decade's history of impeccably crafted pop is written on her body of work".
+In the Zone sold over 609,000 copies during its first week of availability in the United States, debuting at the top of the charts, making Spears the first female artist in the SoundScan era to have her first four studio albums debut at number one.
+It also debuted at the top of the charts in France and in the top ten in Belgium, Denmark, Sweden, and the Netherlands.
 The album produced four singles: "Me Against the Music", a collaboration with Madonna; "Toxic"—which won Spears her first Grammy for Best Dance Recording; "Everytime", and "Outrageous".

-In January 2004, Spears married childhood friend Jason Allen Alexander at A Little White Wedding Chapel in Las Vegas, Nevada.
+In January 2004, Spears married her childhood friend Jason Allen Alexander at A Little White Wedding Chapel in Las Vegas, Nevada.
 The marriage was annulled 55 hours later, following a petition to the court that stated that Spears "lacked understanding of her actions".